 - Related: American Express Airport Lounges

 Is that only for official travel in uniform?
 NOPE.
 Your DoD ID and its benefits will work in all forms of air travel; official or recreational, in uniform or in civvies, active duty or dependent.
-I am a civilian spouse (not prior active duty) and I use my DoD ID for a Priority boarding pass every time I fly.
+I am a civilian spouse (not prior active duty) and I have successfully used my DoD ID for Priority boarding in the past.

 What other travel benefits are available to military ID holders?

 - You have full access to any military installation’s leisure travel services.
-Look at the front of your ID, bottom right corner.
+If you have an older laminated ID card, look at the front of your ID, bottom right corner (or upper right, below the expiration date on a newer USID).
 See “MWR” that initialism stands for Morale, Welfare & Recreation.
 The folks that work the local ticketing office know the local discounts…it’s their job.
 You don’t have to be stationed there to use them either, just have the ID.
 For example, I could travel to Germany and buy a discounted ski package to the Swiss Alps from the travel office at Ramstein AB.
 For domestic travel, think about cruise packages, Disney trips, or seeing the Kennedy Space Center.

 - USO Lounges in the airport.
 USO lounges are great if you just want to sit on a clean seat, drink some water, and use the wifi.
 If you’d rather have a cocktail and a massage you should get an American Express Platinum so you can use Centurion Lounges (the $550 fee is waived).

 What are your travel favorites?
 Well, I try to fly as light as possible without checking baggage -because I don’t want to deal with lost luggage ever.
-So my travel favorites are a nice cabin-friendly carry-on like this leather bag I use for weekend trips, also a leather jacket to keep me warm but not restricted, and this travel pillow (it’s a neck brace) to keep my head upright while sleeping.
-If I’m flying in the winter or international, I add a warm scarf and fly in my most comfortable boots.
+So my travel favorites are a nice cabin-friendly carry-on like a leather duffel bag I use for weekend trips, also a leather jacket to keep me warm but not restricted, a neck-brace type travel “pillow” to keep my head upright while sleeping.
+If I’m flying in the winter or international, I add a warm scarf and comfortable boots.